connell-class/revassess/README.md

 # REVASSESS
 **This assessment will gauge your understanding of the content to this point**

+Make sure you add your email address to the travis.yml file.

 There are six tiers for this assessment that will get more difficult with each tier.
 Beginning with Tier 3, they will begin working off previous work.
 So for example, tier 4 may use a db table constructed